 Above: "Resistance to Change" 18x18 - Digital image, thread, encaustic on board.

-Above: My print Total Reach was sold at the International Juried Printmaking Exhibition at New Grounds Print Workshop, Albuquerque.
-Total Reach is a combination of a photogravure and collagraph blind emboss.
-View online gallery of all accepted works.
+Above: Total Reach (sold) is a combination of a photogravure and collagraph blind emboss.
+Total Reach was included in the International Juried Printmaking Exhibition at New Grounds Print Workshop, Albuquerque in the winter of 2014.
+View photo albumonline gallery of all accepted works.

 Trish Meyer refers to her artistic process as “collaborating with chance.”
 She enjoys exploring techniques where she is not in complete control, such as monotypes, splash ink, and encaustics.

 “It may be that I am inspired by the unexpected because I spend my day creating computer graphics where pixels and words are formed with a great degree of control.
 When I want to pamper my right brain, I retreat to my art studio (which I’ve dubbed my ‘emotional oasis’).”